Terms & Conditions of Booking & Rental

 If the vehicle, keys, any provided vehicle contents (other than your personal property), optional extras or any vehicle documents are lost or damaged.
 This includes accidental damage to windscreen, windows, wheels and tyres (including punctures), external body work and trim, external accessories, internal furniture, cupboards, mattresses etc.

-You will be required to pay an excess, including our costs or admin fees which may be up to the full excess amount of £1200 preauthorised via a payment card or deposited into our account prior to rental, you will not have to pay any other costs, unless the damage or loss was caused by:
+You will be required to pay an excess, including our costs or admin fees which may be up to the full excess amount of £1200 preauthorised via a payment card or deposited into our account prior to rental.
+You will not normally have to pay any other costs, unless the damage or loss exceeds the excess amount and was caused by:

 - You breaking the contract (for example allowing someone we have not approved drive the vehicle)